 Carcinoid syndrome is most commonly caused by neuroendocrine tumors of midgut that metastasize to the liver.
 Neuroendocrine tumors of foregut and hindgut can also rarely cause carcinoid syndrome.
-The most common neuroendocrine tumors occur in the gastrointestinal (GI) tract (68%) followed by respiratory tract (28%).
+Neuroendocrine tumors mostly arise in the gastrointestinal (GI) tract (about 70%) followed by respiratory tract (about 25%).
 Neuroendocrine tumors can rarely arise from other areas like ovaries, testicles, and kidneys.

 Carcinoid syndrome occurs when biologically active amines and peptides enter the systemic circulation escaping the first pass metabolism of the liver.
 Normally, these bioactive products are inactivated by the liver.
 However, in cases of neuroendocrine tumors with liver metastasis, either these bioactive products are directly released into the systemic circulation, or they escape inactivation due to deranged liver function.

 Less commonly, carcinoid syndrome can occur without liver metastasis in conditions like a primary gut tumor with extensive retroperitoneal nodal metastases, bronchial carcinoid, or ovarian tumor, which releases bioactive amines directly into the systemic circulation.

 It is reported that neuroendocrine tumors release about 40 different types of biologically active amines and peptides.
 The most common are serotonin, histamine, tachykinins, kallikrein, and prostaglandins.
 The majority of symptoms are due to serotonin which is a product of tryptophan metabolism.